 The Planner Live Online: Planning for Post Pandemic Recovery

 The world is in the grip of two crises - the coronavirus epidemic which has brought societies to a halt; and the climate change crisis, which continues to eat away at our capacity to build resilient, healthy and sustainable societies.
-This year, we’ll be holding an alternative planning convention: The Planner Live Online looking at how planning is coping in this age of crisis.
-Incorporating webinars, online discussions and social media Q&As, this five-day event will be open to all to get involved and pick up expert insights and practical knowledge.
+This year, our Planning Convention looked a little different: over 5 days of FREE webinars and online discussions open to planners everywhere, The Planner Live Online explored how planning is coping in this age of crisis.

-Head over to the Related RTPI links tab for a number of related articles, RTPI Learn modules and information realted to the sessions and topics covered during The Planner Live Online series.
+Head over to the Related RTPI links tab for a number of related articles, RTPI Learn modules and information related to the sessions and topics covered during The Planner Live Online series.